The Alpha 2 (4E) Black combines comfort and safety for use in multiple industries including construction, mining, agriculture and more.

-The Alpha 2 delivers comfort and safety for use in multiple industries, It includes a composite safety toe and heavy-duty zip for convenience.
-Made with durable leather and featuring our exclusive Ascent Comfort Zone, shock-absorbing outsole.
-Designed for an athletic and supportive fit to provide outstanding comfort and arch support during a long day's work.
+Made with durable leather and featuring our exclusive shock-absorbing outsole, the Alpha 2 Black offers an athletic and supportive fit to provide outstanding comfort and arch support during a long day's work.

 Benefit: Temperature insulation for your feet when working in cold environments.